yegor256/blog/_posts/2018/jan/2018-01-09-micro-budgeting.md

 to deal with a very large amount of rejected tasks and didn't know how to make them smaller, since they were not programmers.

+{% quote The beauty of this approach is that the task of scope decomposition is moved to the shoulders of programmers. %}

 Finally, in March 2010 we found a solution, which was labeled [Puzzle Driven Development]({% pst 2010/mar/2010-03-04-pdd %}) (PDD).
 According to this concept: 1) Any task has a very small fixed budget (we use 30 minutes);